October 17, 2024

 Protecting Yourself from Domain Scams

-Use a secure payment method to pay for domain name renewal.
-Recognizing legitimate renewal notices is essential to avoid unnecessary fees and potential loss of domain ownership for the customer.
+Always use a secure payment method to pay for domain name renewal.
+Recognizing legitimate renewal notices is essential to avoid unnecessary fees and potential loss of domain ownership for the customer, so don’t ignore every email you received about your names.
+Just treat them all with caution.

 Verify the authenticity of the email or letter by contacting your domain registrar company directly.
 Scammers often exploit the relationship with your existing registrar by suggesting that a transfer is merely a renewal process.